UnexceptedSpectic/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.getData.sra/SraMetaDB.md

 ## Details
 If *sraMetaData.forceUpdate* is set to Y, then the zipped form of the database is downloaded, and kept and used to compare the local version to the server version; and the server version is downloaded if it is newer.

-Server version location: https://starbuck1.s3.amazonaws.com/sradb/SRAmetadb.sqlite.gz *sequenceReadArchive.metaDataDir* directory must exist.
-If the database does not exist at that location, it will be downlaoded.
+Server version location: https://starbuck1.s3.amazonaws.com/sradb/SRAmetadb.sqlite.gz

+*sequenceReadArchive.metaDataDir* directory must exist.
+If the database does not exist at that location, it will be downloaded.

+The download process is somewhat error-prone, especially in docker.
+The download is about 4GB and the unzipped database is up to 30GB.It is generally recommended to download and unzip the database manually:

+wget https://starbuck1.s3.amazonaws.com/sradb/SRAmetadb.sqlite.gz;  <br>gunzip SRAmetadb.sqlite

 ## Adds modules
 **pre-requisite modules**